Page Contributor(s): John Summerson, The Complete Guide to Climbing (By Bike), 2nd Edition; Dan Razum, Campbel, CA, USA.

 Gradient profile as seen on the PJAMM Adventure App.

 “The climb to Wintergreen is likely the most difficult in the state of Virginia and it is one of the most difficult in the Southeast United States.
 Located in the central part of the state it is somewhat isolated but well worth the effort to get there.
 Shallow to begin, the grade gradually increases as you ride along Route 664.
 Through thick woods in places the grade gets steeper as you head west.
-Scenery and little traffic most days creates a pleasant start to the ascent…” (This quote provided with the approval of John Summerson from his book The Complete Guide to Climbing (by Bike), 2nd Edition, pg.
+Scenery and little traffic most days creates a pleasant start to the ascent…” (This quote provided with the approval of John Summerson from his book The Complete Guide to Climbing by Bike in the Southeast, pg.
 120.)

 First 3.2 miles are on Route 664 to the Wintergreen sign.